dhh1128/codecraft.co/why-you-should-use-an-ide-instead-of-vim-or-emacs.md

 I don't think this is an accident.

-IDEs show you a gestalt; they encourage you to <a title="Metrics, Plumb Lines, and System Thinking" href="measurements-plumb-lines-and-system-thinking.md">think holistically</a> about what you're doing.
+IDEs show you a gestalt; they encourage you to <a title="Metrics, Plumb Lines, and System Think" href="measurements-plumb-lines-and-system-thinking.md">think holistically</a> about what you're doing.
 If you write a method, and you don't like the hover text that pops up to coach you when you call it later, then you are incented to change the doc comment for it, then and there--because the IDE <em>integrates</em> the whole experience.
 If you rename a method, and 7 red regions suddenly appear along the scrollbar for your file, you learn immediately how much you've broken.
 If you tweak the model in an MVC architecture, and the IDE is displaying the ER diagram and the table layout from the backing DB in a callout below your edit window, you are more likely to remember to make a complementary edit in that other layer at the same time.
 You are more likely to care about test coverage if your tool of choice tells you how you're doing, constantly.
 <h3>Where I'm at</h3>
 If you peruse my archives, you'll see that <a title="Earned Pragmatism" href="earned-pragmatism.md">I'm a pragmatist</a>.
 I use IDEs as often as I can, but I'm willing to drop into vim when it makes sense.
 I speak passable vim, but it's not my first language.